yboodhan/JS-Sum-2-Arrays/README.md

               [ 'O', 'X', 'O' ]
             ];

-// TODO: Write a nested loop that prints out the tic-tac-toe board above
+// TODO: Write a loop and print out the tic-tac-toe board above
 ```

-> HINT: You can print a newline in JavaScript by writing a `console.log()` with no arguments.
+> HINT: You may want to add a space between each letter on your board

 #### Expected Output

 ```
-XOX
+X O X
-OXO
+O X O
-OXO
+O X O
 ```

 #### Solution Code